-1. The CONSTRUCTION of your building.
+1. The construction/material of your building.

 When an insurance company is looking at the commercial property insurance for your business, they’re going to want to figure out how flammable your building is.
 Insurance companies don’t really like fire because it tends to be very destructive.
 Anyways, the material your premises is made of influences how flammable your business is, as certain materials are easier to catch on fire and burn.
-(And the building material also influences the reconstruction cost of your building, which also plays a part in your rates.)

 The building material is so important that the Insurance Services Offices (ISO) has created a system of categories to describe the structure of a building for insurance purposes.
 The “Classes” as they’re called go from 1 – 6, with 1 being the most flammable and 6 being the least.

 - Class 1: Frame

 - Class 3: Non-combustible

 - Class 6: Fire Resistive

 The reason we explain this is that the higher up on this list your building is, the less likely it is to catch fire – and if it does, you’ll probably be facing less damage because the material is more fire resistant.
 And all of that can translate to lower insurance rates.